apache/spark/docs/core-migration-guide.md

 ---
 layout: global
-title: Old Migration Guides - MLlib
+title: "Migration Guide: Spark Core"
-displayTitle: Old Migration Guides - MLlib
+displayTitle: "Migration Guide: Spark Core"
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with